contensis/docs-delivery-js/model/content-type.md

 ## Localized value

-A localized value is a object that has values that are keyed by [language codes](/localization.md) which allows multilingual variations of a specific property.
+A localized value is an object that has values that are keyed by [language codes](/localization.md) which allows multilingual variations of a specific property.

 ## Example